A Nadel vanishing theorem for metrics with minimal singularities on big line bundles: Introduction

-The main purpose of this paper is to establish a Nadel vanishing theorem for $h_{\min}$ and $h_{\rm{Siu}}$.
-When we investigate the cohomology groups with coefficients in $K_{X} \otimes F \otimes \I{h_{\min}}$ and $K_{X} \otimes F \otimes \I{h_{\rm{Siu}}}$, we encounter the following difficulties: \\ (1) $h_{\min}$ and $h_{\rm{Siu}}$ may have non-algebraic (transcendental) singularities. \\ (2) $h_{\min}$ and $h_{\rm{Siu}}$ do not have strictly positive curvature except the trivial case.
 The proof of Theorem \ref{Nad} heavily depends on the assumption that the curvature of $h$ is \lq \lq strictly" positive.
-Under this assumption, we can construct solutions of the $\dbar$-equation with $L^{2}$-estimates, which implies Theorem \ref{Nad} (see \cite{Dem82}).
-In fact, the theorem fails without this assumption even if the curvature of $h$ is semi-positive.
+Under this assumption, we can construct solutions of the $\dbar$-equation with $L^{2}$-estimates, which implies Theorem \ref{Nad}.
+Indeed the theorem does not hold even if the curvature of $h$ is semi-positive.
 Nevertheless, we can expect that all higher cohomology groups with coefficients in $K_{X} \otimes F \otimes \I{h_{\min}}$ and $K_{X} \otimes F \otimes \I{h_{\rm{Siu}}}$ vanish from the special characteristics of $h_{\min}$ and $h_{\rm{Siu}}$.
-This is because, for a big line bundle $F$ we have already known
+This is because for a big line bundle $F$ we have already known

 where $\I{\|F \|}$ is the asymptotic multiplier ideal sheaf of $F$ (see \cite{DEL00} for the precise definition).
-The multiplier ideal sheaves $\I{h_{\mi}}$ and $\I{h_{\rm{Siu}}}$ can be seen as an analytic counterpart of $\I{\|F \|}$.
-The asymptotic multiplier ideal sheaf $\I{\|F \|}$ does not always coincide with $ \I{h_{\min}}$, but it is conjectured that the equality $\I{\|F \|} = \I{h_{\min}}$ holds if $F$ is big or more generally abundant (that is, the numerical dimension $\nu(F)$ agrees with the Kodaira dimension $\kappa(F)$).
+The multiplier ideal sheaves $\I{h_{\mi}}$ and $\I{h_{\rm{Siu}}}$ can be seen as an analytic counterpart of $\I{\|F \|}$, and thus all higher cohomology groups with coefficients in $K_{X} \otimes F \otimes \I{h_{\min}}$ and $K_{X} \otimes F \otimes \I{h_{\rm{Siu}}}$ can be expected to vanish.
+The asymptotic multiplier ideal sheaf $\I{\|F \|}$ does not always agree with $ \I{h_{\min}}$, but it is conjectured that the equality $\I{\|F \|} = \I{h_{\min}}$ holds if $F$ is big or more generally abundant (that is, the numerical dimension $\nu(F)$ agrees with the Kodaira dimension $\kappa(F)$).
 Hence it is interesting to study a Nadel vanishing theorem for $\I{h_{\mi}}$ and $\I{h_{\rm{Siu}}}$.
-This is a natural problem, however it has been an open problem for a long time.
-In this paper, we give an affirmative answer for this problem, which is the main result of this paper. \begin{theo}[=Corollary \ref{main-co}.]
+This is a natural problem, however it has been an open problem.
+The following is the main result of this paper, which gives an affirmative answer for this problem. \begin{theo}[=Corollary \ref{main-co}.]
 Let $F$ be a big line bundle on a smooth projective variety $X$ and $h_{\min}$ be a metric with minimal singularities on $F$.
 Then we have